cponfick/komp-geom/README.md

 ## Demo Application

 A demo application is provided at [komp-geom-visualization](https://github.com/cponfick/komp-geom-visualizer).
 It allows you to visualize the algorithms and data structures implemented in this library.
-The aim is to provide most, if not all, algorithms and data structures implemented in this library with a visual representation.
+The aim is to provide most, if not all, algorithms and data structures with a visual representation.

 ## Installation